Fluffy White Cupcakes with French Almond Buttercream

 This French Buttercream has no grittiness because it’s made without confectioner’s sugar!
 It’s luscious, fluffy and perfectly whipped.

-I did my own frosting and topped the cupcakes with a French almond buttercream that uses up the leftover egg yolks from the cake.
 If you’ve never tried making a true buttercream, these cupcakes deserve it.
 Give it a try, you’ll find yourself never going back to those quick buttercreams (butter whipped with confectioner’s sugar…blah.
 Gritty and boring).

 To make the French buttercream, start with 5 egg yolks in the bowl of a stand mixer: